tylersloan/Norma/README.md

 =========
 #### Requirements
-Currently Norma has only been tested on Mac OS, although support for Windows and Linux are planned.
-Besides that, the only other requirement is to have node installed (which is covered in the installation section below.
+Currently Norma has only been tested on Mac OS and Windows 8.1, although support for Linux is planned.
+Besides that, the only other requirement is to have node installed (which is covered in the installation section below.)

 =========